pallets/jinja/docs/api.rst

 loader that looks up the templates in the `templates` folder inside the `yourapplication` python package.
 Different loaders are available and you can also write your own if you want to load templates from a database or other resources.
-This also enables autoescaping for HTML and XML files.
+This also enables :ref:`autoescaping` for HTML and XML files.

 To load a template from this environment you just have to call the :meth:`get_template` method which then returns the loaded :class:`Template`::